 I was treated to a De-stress Back, Neck and Shoulder massage in the spa, really needed!
 The Hilton Athens offers a variety of treatments in the Hiltonia Spa such as well equipped gym, personal training option, pilates classes, the largest outdoor pool in the centre of Athens – great for the summer months and also open at a day rate for non-guests – and heated indoor pool.

 Yep, you can bet I utilised the indoor pool before going for my lovely massage.
 I’d say that if you spent half the day sightseeing, the spa is a welcome place to come back to at the Athens Hilton to relax, rejuvenate and chill.

-My Hilton Athens Experience – Surprise!
+The Hilton Athens – Surprise!

-My Hilton Athens Experience – Conclusion
+The Hilton Athens – Conclusion

 Yes, I admit initially I was sceptical of a chain hotel, but was pleasantly surprised at the Hilton Athens’s personal service, attention to detail and ability to retain the local character through its decor and food and, at the time of year I went, Greek Christmas Markets outside the front.
 Would I go back again?
 Yes.